ChristianoPiccinin/spark-series/readme.md

 ## :dart: About ##

-Project used to study Spark
+Project used to study Spark and PySpark

 ## :sparkles: Features ##